Native Fish in the Classroom

 How do paddlefish get to the classroom?

-- Workshop For Intensive Training: biology, fisheries management, aquaculture maintenance, importance of native species, and stewardship
+- Two training workshops: summer and winter which focus on biology, fisheries management, aquaculture maintenance, importance of native species, and stewardship

-- Support: list of who to contact for help and trouble-shooting
+- Support: who to contact for help and trouble-shooting

 Schedule:

-- Rearing of the fish to Fingerling size
+- March-April: rearing of fish to fingerling size